 Sadly, this happens all too often.
 But it doesn’t have to be this way!
 With just a few simple troubleshooting steps, it’s all too easy to eliminate the problems outlined in this article.

 We’ll address the most common Wi-Fi frustrations and discuss workarounds.
 Keep in mind, some of these problems might actually be different symptoms of the same root cause.

 Also, don’t forget that these problems aren’t limited to work or public environments.
 They happen in people’s homes as well!

 With these tips in mind, you’ll be well on your way to setting up the perfect wireless access point.

-Four Basic Problems Users Encounter with Wi-Fi
+Four Basic Problems Users Encounter when Troubleshooting Wi-Fi

 Let’s look some of the biggest complaints technicians get:

 - Are you sure you have Wi-Fi because I can’t seem to connect?